David Robinson

-Early life
+Early life, family and education

 Robinson was born in Key West, Florida, the second child of Ambrose and Freda Robinson.
 Since Robinson's father was in the U.S. Navy, the family moved frequently.
 After his father retired from the Navy, the family settled in Woodbridge, Virginia, where Robinson excelled in school and in most sports, except basketball.
 Robinson attended Osbourn Park High School in Manassas, Virginia, just outside Washington, D.C., where Robinson's father was working as an engineer.